lddweb/ldd-directory-lite/README.txt

 == Frequently Asked Questions ==

-= Where can I suggest a new feature or report a bug? =

-Please use our [issue tracker](https://github.com/mwaterous/ldd-directory-lite/issues) on the plugins [GitHub repo](https://github.com/mwaterous/ldd-directory-lite).

 = How can I avoid having my template customizations overwritten when the plugin is updated? =

 All the template files found in `/ldd-directory-lite/templates` can be copied to a directory in your theme called *lddlite_templates*.